How Did American English Originate and Become Different from British English?

 Proximity To Other Countries

-As you can see on the map at right, the United Kingdom, or UK, sits in close proximity to France, Germany, Spain and Portugal.
+As you can see on the map at below, the United Kingdom, or UK, sits in close proximity to France, Germany, Spain and Portugal.
 Italy is a bit farther away, but back in the days of the Roman Empire, those Romans got into everyone's lands.
 Italy is what is left, physically, of that Empire, but the influences of those days live on in surprising places all around the globe.

 As you probably know, and can see on the map, the UK is an island, as is its neighbor, Ireland.
 Farther away are the Scandinavian countries of Norway, Sweden and Denmark.
 However, those were the lands of the famed Vikings, who had sea travel down to a science early on.
 Therefore, English also has roots coming from those languages.